Azure/Cloud-Native/website/blog/2022-09-13/index.md

     In our case, we have set the scopes to read `orders-processor` as this will be the application that needs access to Azure Service Bus.

 ### 5. Running Dapr application locally and test end to end
-Now we should be ready to run our service locally with Dapr Sidecar and Pub/Sub API confgiured with Azure Service Bus
+Now we should be ready to run our service locally with Dapr Sidecar and Pub/Sub API configured with Azure Service Bus
 1. Within VS Code, open PowerShell terminal, change the directory in the terminal to folder `orders-service` and run the below command in PS terminal:

     ```powershell